sveltejs/svelte/documentation/docs/02-runes/05-$props.md

 ## `$props.id()`

 This rune, added in version 5.20.0, generates an ID that is unique to the current component instance.
-When hydrating a server-rendered a component, the value will be consistent between server and client.
+When hydrating a server-rendered component, the value will be consistent between server and client.

 This is useful for linking elements via attributes like `for` and `aria-labelledby`.